mproinnovacion/swift-optics/Documentation/Array.md

 # Array

+Targets many values, allowing to update them one by one and retrieve all of them in an array.
+This is a traversal in the traditional literature.

 ## Protocol: ArrayOptic

 Protocol that represents a property with many values that can be read into an array or updated one by one.